ryankarlos/AWS-CICD/README.md

 The template filename path with reference to the input artifact (the template filepath is generated automatically depending on the filename set).

-The first three actions create the roles for CloudFormation, CodePipeline and Lambda.
+The first three actions will update the roles for CloudFormation, CodePipeline and Lambda, if the cloudformatiom templates have changed.
 The `runOrder` property is set to  value of 1 for these actions so that they run in parallel.
 The next action deletes any existing lambda image which may exist.
 The runOrder value is incremented to 2 so that it runs after the roles are created.